Executing a Zero-Downtime Storage Hardware Refresh

 The Production Environment’s Setup

-Before the hardware refresh, my production environment consisted of two Hyper-V hosts, each connected to a dedicated NAS.
+Before the hardware refresh, my production environment consisted of two Hyper-V hosts connected to a dedicated NAS.
 I have a single, very large virtual machine that contains all my data.
-The virtual machine is replicated across both servers by way of the Hyper-V replication feature.
+The VM is replicated across both servers via the Hyper-V replication feature.

-I chose to build my production environment this way, instead of creating a failover cluster, to achieve genuine shared-nothing redundancy.
+I built my production environment this way (instead of creating a failover cluster) to achieve genuine shared-nothing redundancy.
 The replication process occurs automatically every 30 seconds.
-As such, in the event of a critical failure, I could simply activate the standby replica, and so, theoretically, I should never lose more than 30 seconds’ worth of data.
+As such, in the event of a critical failure, I could activate the standby replica, and so, theoretically, should never lose more than 30 seconds’ worth of data.

 A Redundancy-Driven Approach

-I decided to maintain this type of redundancy since it has worked so well for me in the past.
+I decided to maintain this redundancy type since it has always worked well for me.
 For the hardware refresh, my plan involved creating an offline backup, which would act as a last line of defense if something went horribly wrong.
 From there, I would:

 2. Shut down the replica NAS and the replica host.

-3. Remove and replace the replica NAS, bring it online, and then re-enable Hyper-V replication.
+3. Remove and replace the replica NAS, bring it online, and re-enable Hyper-V replication.

-4. Once all data was replicated to the new NAS, I would perform a lossless failover to the replica server, making it host the running copy of the production virtual machine.
+4. Once all data gets replicated to the new NAS, I would perform a lossless failover to the replica server, making it host the running copy of the production virtual machine.

 5. Break the replica pair again, replace the other NAS, bring it back online, and then reestablish the replication process.